jpbetz/sudoku-dlx/README.md

 Requires scala and sbt.

-To setup:
+To build and install:

 Add this to your bash profile:

     export SUDOKU_HOME=<path-to-sudoku-dlx>
     export PATH=$PATH:$SUDOKU_HOME/cli-bin

-and then run:
+..and then do:

     $ sbt
     sbt> assembly
     sbt> exit

-To build run:
+To run:

     sudoku solve examples/puzzle1.txt